Updated: Sep 29

 This stitch works for all kinds of yarn.

-Make sure you use the correct hook for the weight of the wool and get creating.
+Make sure to use the correct hook for the weight of the wool and get creating.
 A top tip is to make the foundation chain longer than you need.
-That way you can work the first row back down the chain and try it against your head to see if it’s long enough.
+That way you can work the first row back down the chain and try it against your head to see if it's long enough.
+If you have any chains left over at the end, carefully unpick them back to the first stitch.

 They work up super fast and make great gifts.
 How about making a scarf to match.